HCDigitalScholarship/ds-cookbook/search_tools/README.md

 ```
     statement_list = Statement.objects.all()
     statement_list = statement_list.filter(query).distinct()
-    context = {'results' : statement_list, 'keywords' : keywords, 'search' : search_string, 'full_info' : request.GET["full_info"], 'num_results' : len(statement_list)}
+    context = {'results' : statement_list, 'search' : search_string, 'full_info' : request.GET["full_info"], 'num_results' : len(statement_list)}
     return context
 ```
 And that's the end of it!
 If you temporarily change the `search` view so it calls this instead of `filtering`, we should be able to test what we have thus far!
 Try it and see if something goes wrong, I am regrettably not following along on my own machine.

-While it is really nice that we are able to test our code, it turns out we don't really use the function we just wrote :(
+If you are happy with this level of functionality, you can probably stop here!
+The next thing we are going to be doing is adding additional filtering capabilities, so that we can refine the results of our query.
+If you want to continue and do that, it turns out we don't really use the function we just wrote :(

 We do something _super_ similar though.
 Instead executing the query, we just make it, so that we can give that to filtering and then make an even bigger query!
 Here is what that looks like for me, I made a separate function and just deleted the last couple steps of the old one, adding in a `return query` line.